Call for ProposalsSubmission deadline: March 2, 2020

 Kappa Delta Pi seeks presenters who will engage attendees with innovative techniques and relevant content.
 As in any effective learning environment, conference presentations should model successful learning that is collaborative, centered on real-world issues, and visually or technologically stimulating.
 Learning experiences for attendees should be designed using innovative approaches to instruction that engage participants in active learning and lead to maximum retention.

 KDP organizes sessions into a range of instructional methods, which gives attendees more control over setting priorities and choosing the right content, materials, and methods that match their learning goals.
-At “The Power of You” conference, session formats offer attendees a self-directed experience and social learning opportunities that allow them to take back and immediately apply ideas from the sessions.
+At the “Future-Ready Teaching” conference, session formats offer attendees a self-directed experience as well as social learning opportunities that allow them to take back and immediately apply ideas from the sessions.

 Presentations selected for the program will include a wide variety of topics in several specific formats.
-All proposals will be evaluated according to established criteria.
-This Convocation website provides the following guidelines for proposals, a link to the online Proposal Form, and Selection Criteria.
-Following a peer review, only the highest quality presentations that best fit the framework of the Convocation will be added to the program.
+All proposals will be evaluated according to established Criteria.
+Following a peer review, only the highest-quality presentations that best fit the framework of the Convocation will be added to the program.

 To get started with your proposal, choose your presentation format from among our newly updated selections.